Written by Dr.M.D.Mazumdar, MD

 Treatment of Anorexia Nervosa

 Treatment of anorexia nervosa is very difficult.
-The goal of treatment is to improve the eating habits and restore normal body weight.
+The main goals of treatment are (1) regain a healthy weight,(2) improve mental health and (3)reduce or eliminate symptoms of the disorder.
 The aim should be a weight gain of at least 1 to 3 pounds per week

 Fortunately, much of the medical complications like amenorrhea and heart palpitations revert back to normal with an improvement in the body weight.

 Treatment of anorexia nervosa usually involves a combination of approaches tailored to individual needs.
 Below are some common treatment options for anorexia nervosa.